-The S-100 metadata profile described in parts 4a, 4b and 4c provides a specification for describing, validating and exchanging metadata about geographic datasets commonly produced by hydrographic organizations.
+The S-100 metadata profile described in Parts 4a, 4b and 4c provides a specification for describing, validating and exchanging metadata about geographic datasets commonly produced by hydrographic organizations.
 Its purpose is the creation of metadata records that provide information about the identification, spatial and temporal extent, quality, application schema, spatial reference system, and distribution of digital geographic data.
 It is applicable to the cataloguing of datasets, clearinghouse activities, and the full description of geographic and non-geographic resources.
 Although it is primarily intended to describe digital geographic data, it may also be used to describe other resources such as charts, maps, images, textual documents and non-geographic resources.
 It makes provision for the description of; attributes, attributeTypes, features, featureTypes, collectionHardware, collectionSession, datasets, dataset series, nonGeographicDatasets, propertyTypes, fieldSession, software and services.
-It should be noted that this profile is not limited to the resources listed in the ISO 19115 codelist MD_ScopeCode <<Codelist>> (ISO 19115 - B.5.25), and can be extended to include additional resources if required.
+It should be noted that this profile is not limited to the resources listed in the ISO 19115-1 codelist MD_ScopeCode <<Codelist>> (ISO 19115-1 - B.3.28), and can be extended to include additional resources if required.

-This profile is based on ISO 19115:2003 Metadata and 19115 Part 2 - Metadata for imagery and gridded data.
-It also takes account of ISO/TS 19139 Metadata - XML schema implementation.
+This profile is based on ISO 19115-1 Metadata and 19115 Part 2 - Metadata for imagery and gridded data.
+It also takes account of ISO/TS 19115-3 Metadata - XML schema implementation for Fundamental Concepts.

-ISO 19115 provides an abstract structure for describing digital geographic information by defining metadata elements and establishing a common set of metadata terminology, definitions, and extension procedures.
-ISO/TS 19139 provides an eXtensible Markup Language (XML) implementation of ISO 19115, and guidance for developing profiles and extensions.
-It should be noted that this profile is not limited to the resources listed in the ISO 19115 codelist MD_ScopeCode <<Codelist>> (ISO 19115 - B.5.25), and can be extended to include additional resources if required.
+ISO 19115-1 provides an abstract structure for describing digital geographic information by defining metadata elements and establishing a common set of metadata terminology, definitions, and extension procedures.
+ISO/TS 19115-3 provides an eXtensible Markup Language (XML) implementation of ISO 19115-1, and guidance for developing profiles and extensions.